 Each lead scoring type you create accumulates data about rules and contacts associated with it.
-Progress Sitefinity Digital Experience Cloud provides you with lead scoring type dashboard from which you get a complete overview and detailed report about your lead scoring type, who did what, how many points they scored for each rule.
+Sitefinity Insight provides you with lead scoring type dashboard from which you get a complete overview and detailed report about your lead scoring type, who did what, how many points they scored for each rule.
 You can derive meaningful conclusions, based on data and the metrics you set, about trends and progress of your marketing efforts.

 Reports are updated daily.
 Some reports represent historical trends, whereas some show a snapshot of the current day.

 To see a summary of lead scoring types that you created, navigate to Analytics » Lead scoring.
-For each lead scoring type, a diagram visualizes the total contacts, associated with this type, as well as how contacts are distributed among the lead scoring type stages.
+For each lead scoring type, a diagram visualizes the total Unit 1 - visitors, associated with this type, as well as how visitors are distributed among the lead scoring type stages.
 You can either click on each of the lead scoring types and see its detailed report.

 Click on Lead scoring rules link to see a list and comparison of all rules.
 For more information, see Add and compare lead scoring rules.